Paramyoclonus multiplex (convulsive state, myoclonic type) — VA Rating Criteria (38 CFR DC 8104)

 Secondary conditions caused or aggravated by Paramyoclonus multiplex (convulsive state, myoclonic type) may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Paramyoclonus multiplex (convulsive state, myoclonic type)?
+What evidence supports a higher rating for Paramyoclonus multiplex (convulsive state, myoclonic type)?

 Get a Personalized Rating Analysis